Buildings and architecture of Bristol: 20th century

 In the early part of the 20th century further expansion took place in residential districts increasingly distant from the city centre.
 Bristol Hippodrome was designed by Frank Matcham, and opened on 16 December 1912.

 The Wills Memorial Building was commissioned in 1912 by George Alfred Wills and Henry Herbert Wills, the magnates of the Bristol tobacco company W. D. & H. O. Wills, in honour of their father, Henry Overton Wills III, benefactor and first Chancellor of the University of Bristol.
 Sir George Oatley was chosen as architect and told to "build to last".
 He produced a design in the Perpendicular Gothic style, to evoke the famous university buildings of Oxford and Cambridge.
 The university also took over several existing houses such as Royal Fort, Victoria Rooms, Clifton Hill House, Goldney Hall, Wills Hall and buildings on Berkeley Square, Park Street and the surrounding areas.
 Oatley was also involved in the design or restoration of other buildings in Bristol in the early part of the 20th century, including the restoration of John Wesley's original Methodist chapel, the New Room.

 The 1930s saw the construction of the Employment Exchange and the planning of the new Council House, although this was not completed until 1956.
 As a centre of aircraft manufacturing, Bristol was a target for bombing during the Bristol Blitz of World War II.
 Bristol's city centre suffered "enormous" damage with around 25 per cent of the medieval city being completely destroyed.
 The original central area, near the bridge and castle, is now a park featuring two bombed-out churches and fragments of the castle.
 A third bombed church has been given a new lease of life as the St Nicholas' Church Museum.
 Slightly to the north, the Broadmead shopping centre was built over bomb-damaged areas.

-Clifton Cathedral, to the north of the city centre, was built during the early 1970s.
+In 1938, as the city prepared for major civic projects and increasing design workloads, Bristol City Council created the post of City Architect and formed a dedicated architectural department to centralise work that had previously been divided between departments.
+The appointment attracted wide interest, with 99 applications received for the new role, with John Nelson Meredith ultimately being the first appointee.